tensorflow/tfjs/tfjs-backend-wasm/README.md

 You should always try to use the WASM backend over the CPU backend since it is strictly faster on all devices, across all model sizes.
 Compared to the WebGL backend, the WASM backend has better numerical stability, wider device support and does not rely on GPU drivers.
-Performance-wise:
+Performance-wise, our benchmarks show that:
-- For medium-sized models (~100-500M MAdds), the WASM backend is several times slower than the WebGL backend
+- For medium-sized models (~100-500M MAdds), the WASM backend is several times slower than the WebGL backend.
-- For lite models (~20-60M Madds) however, the WASM backend has comparable performance to the WebGL backend
+- For lite models (~20-60M Madds), the WASM backend has comparable performance to the WebGL backend
 (see the [Face Detector model](#face-detector) above).